bentwheel/asop-viz/README.md

 What do actuaries do?
 ---------------------

-I volunteered (with some eagerness) to teach the R training sessions to the bright and talented “virtual” actuarial intern cohorts we have at Cigna this year in our Philadelphia office, and I wanted to kick off the presentation with a showcase of the flexibility and power that the R language and RStudio IDE can bring to a project, all while providing my spin on the so-called million-dollar question: *“What do actuaries do?”*
+I volunteered (with some eagerness) to deliver the R training sessions to the bright and talented “virtual” actuarial intern cohorts we have at Cigna this year in our Philadelphia office, and I wanted to kick off the presentation with a brief showcase of the flexibility and utility that the R language and RStudio IDE can bring to a project, all while providing my spin on the so-called million-dollar question: *“What do actuaries do?”*